 Yes, but, to be honest, I would rather the purchaser arrange for the shipping themselves.
 I don't know, or care to know, the particulars of different countries' customs and duties, tariffs, taxes, fees, etc. I will arrange for a standard UPS or FEDEX delivery, but if that's not feasible or satisfactory, the purchaser will have to determine how they want to proceed.

 I have no desire create bad feelings in the world.
 There are already more than enough.

-If you don't like what you've purchased from me you can return it for a full refund (less shipping), provided it has not been damaged (unless that damage has been caused by shipping).
+If you don't like what you've purchased from me you can return it for a full refund, provided it has not been damaged (unless that damage has been caused by shipping).
 Just package it appropriately and send it back.
+I'll pay for the return shipping.
 If it has been damaged in shipping PLEASE take a photo of the circumstances - the box, the packaging etc. - and send it to me.
 I'll deal with the shipper.
 You can then send the box back.